clarkgreenrepos/Godot-Character-Movement-Plugin/README.md

     ├── CollisionShape3D (capsule)
     └── Camera3D
 ```
-Just drop the scene into your level—no manual setup needed.
+Just drop the scene into your level.
+No other set up is needed.

 <img width="262" height="133" alt="image" src="https://github.com/user-attachments/assets/067ddfc3-a95a-4af5-b434-f49a01b7595f" />